 Here is the South Hampton’s Archaeology Object Database example of a medieval metal nib made from a copper alloy.

 Here is a set of copper alloy pen nibs thought to be from between 1500 and 1600.
-They have an “X” shaped insert opposite the pen tip.
+They have an “X” shaped insert at the nib base, opposite the pen tip.

-Okay so we have copper alloy pen nibs from late 9th all the way to the end of the 16th century and in disparate places of Europe.
+Okay so we have copper alloy pen nibs from late 9th all the way to the end of the 17th century and in disparate places of Europe.
 Very obviously this was not a single incident and it was not just in one place.
-Metal pen nibs in the SCA time period (pre-17th century) did exist as more than just a one time incident.
-Metal nibs are period for the SCA.
+Metal pen nibs pre-17th century did exist as more than just a one time incident.
 That metal has always been a copper alloy of some kind or another for all of these surviving nibs.
-Not steel like modern calligraphy pens.
+Not steel like most modern calligraphy pens.

 Then I ran across this gem of a find in the Museum of London.
 I was looking for more metal nibs and instead found item number 82.145/2 an entire pen made of metal.
 As the description say it is a “Copper alloy pen with a split nib” It is from the medieval time period.